dalibo/emaj/docs/en/marksFunctions.rst

 The function does not return any data.

-A mark having the same name as the requested new name should not already exist for the tables group.
+A mark having the same name as the requested new name should not already exist for the table group.

 .. _emaj_delete_mark_group: